rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 ### Pros

-* No need to create links
+* No need to create symlinks.
-* We will have only the files related to the current machine
+* We will have only the files related to the current machine.

 ### Cons